Modern Slavery Statement

 B) ORGANISATIONAL STRUCTURE

 Founded in 2011, Embracer is a global video game publisher and developer.
-Embracer brands include Darksiders, MX vs. ATV, Red Faction, Titan Quest, Biomutant, Wreckfest and many more.
+Embracer brands include Deep Silver, Prime Matter, Saints Row, Dead Island, Let’s Sing, Borderlands, World War: Z, Goat Simulator, Darksiders, MX vs. ATV, Red Faction, Titan Quest, Biomutant, Wreckfest and many more.

-In 2017 Embracer acquired 100% of the Koch Group with its head office in Austria and with subsidiaries and branches in amongst others UK, USA, Hong Kong, Germany, Australia and Japan.
-The Koch Group maintains strategic collaborative partnerships with numerous game developers: Bethesda, Capcom, Codemasters, Koei Tecmo, Konami, Sega, Square Enix and many others in various European countries.
-Koch Media’s publishing label Deep Silver has released more than 200 games, including independent brands such as Saints Row and Metro.
-Deep Silver owns the Deep Silver Fishlabs, Deep Silver Dambuster Studios and Deep Silver Volition development studios
+In 2017 Embracer acquired 100% of the Koch Group with its head office in Austria and with subsidiaries and branches in Germany, UK, Spain, Italy, the USA, BeNeLux, Hong Kong, Japan, Australia and others.
+The Koch Group maintains strategic collaborative partnerships with numerous game developers: Blizzard Activision, Bethesda, Capcom, Koei Tecmo, Konami, Sega, Square Enix and many others.

 In UK, Embracer is carrying out its business through the subsidiaries Koch UK and Deep Silver UK, both 100% subsidiaries of the Koch Group.

 The Deep Silver UK office is Deep Silver Dambuster Studios 122 Canal Street Nottingham NG1 7HG, UK.

 The main activity carried out by Embracer is the physical and digital distribution, publishing and development of entertainment software (video games) and movies.
 Its business divisions in the gaming sector include game development and self-publishing under the labels Embracer, Deep Silver and Ravenscourt, as well as Partner Publishing and Distribution.

 The Group considers that modern slavery encompasses: